 Personal information is 'information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can be reasonably ascertained, from the information or opinion'.

-FAO staff must apply the IPPs when dealing with the applicant/recipient or staff personal information.
+Centrelink staff must apply the IPPs when dealing with the individual or staff personal information.
 Unauthorised collection, access, use or disclosure of personal information is regarded as a breach of the Privacy Act.

 Explanation: Privacy provisions govern the practices of Government agencies.